 Staying Completely Legal: CBD from Hemp Plants and the Farm Act

-In December of 2018, Congress passed – and President Trump signed – the new 2018 Farm Act.
+In December of 2018, the House and Senate passed – and President Trump signed – the new 2018 Farm Act.
+(1)

 While still considered a Schedule 1 Controlled Substance by the DEA, CBD is considered same as any other agricultural commodity from a federal viewpoint, making it legal to grow and purchase in the United States.

 It also provides farmers who cultivate hemp the water rights and other grants, marketing, research and insurance that would be expected of other growers of other crops.